kgateway-dev/kgateway/docs/content/reference/cli/glooctl_cluster_unregister.md

 ### Synopsis

 Unregister a cluster to the Gloo Federation control plane.
-Unregistered clusters can no longer betargeted for discovery and configuration.
+Unregistered clusters can no longer be targeted for discovery and configuration.
 This will not delete the cluster.

 ```
 glooctl cluster unregister [flags]